NiklausMeier/HB_CE_microsimulation/README.md

 If interested, please feel free to develop the model further, e.g., by adding further treatment strategies, sources of costs, or other data sources.

 ## Installation
-These files can be downladed and then run by a suitable version of R. The model was mainly developed in R 4.2.1 but should be compatible with future versions, as long as the required packages do not change.
+These files can be downloaded and then run by a suitable version of R. The model was mainly developed in R 4.2.1 but should be compatible with future versions, as long as the required packages do not change.
-The following packages (and their dependencies) are required: ggplot2, RColorBrewer, pander, data.table, lookup, truncnorm, ggpubr, plyr, ggrepel, captioner, rmarkdown
+The following packages (and their dependencies) are required: ggplot2, RColorBrewer, pander, data.table, lookup, truncnorm, ggpubr, plyr, ggrepel, captioner, rmarkdown, kableExtra, mgcv, grf, policytree, rpart, rpart.plot, rattle, glmnet, fastDummies, DiagrammeRsvg, broom, flextable, scales, dplyr, MASS, rsvg, knitr
 These packages are installed and loaded in automatically when running the '00_master_file.R' script.

 ## Usage